mig-hub/unitsy/README.md

 Each test function takes no argument and returns an `int`.
 0 means it passed and 1 means it failed.
-You would use `unitsy_assert` to register your assertions and return 0 at the hand to make sure it returns this when no assertion has failed.
+You would use `unitsy_assert` to register your assertions and return 0 at the end to make sure it returns this when no assertion has failed.

 ```c